somebox/how-we-work/README.md

 To run the project, `git clone`, and open the file `team_simulation.pde` in the editor environment.
 Processing is basically Java, but using supplied patterns like graphics primitives, setup/draw loop, and helpful structures like ArrayList, 1st-class color values, Vectors, etc).

 TODO Ideas:
-- [ ] output video files from the animations directly when needed.
+- [x] output video files from the animations directly when needed.
-- [ ] track history of a teams sprint outcomes, show progress on a graph
+- [x] track history of a teams sprint outcomes, show progress on a graph
 - [ ] introduce a mini-calendar that shows how team time is taken up
 - [ ] meetings and the interruption of flow, standups, plannings, retros
 - [ ] pairing on code, how increased understanding and quality at a small cost to time
 - [ ] show multiple teams and dependencies between them
 - [ ] communication lines between people as a something that takes work
 - [ ] experience and developer experience as variables that affect speed
-- [ ] technical debt levels and effect on speed
+- [x] technical debt levels and effect on speed
 - [ ] extra big backlogs and cognitive load
-- [ ] complexity of tasks (high complexity makes things harder)
+- [x] complexity of tasks (high complexity makes things harder)
 - [ ] costs in real money and totals for teams and tasks
-- [ ] a festival ritual after 6-7 sprints
+- [ ] model a company planning ritual after 6-7 sprints
-- [ ] outside interference (group projects, unplanned work)
+- [x] outside interference (group projects, unplanned work)
 - [ ] quality issues like bugs, outages
 - [ ] moving people between teams and onboarding time